 We will identify the needs of various stakeholders by receiving opinions about our management framework and business strategies gathered through these communication channels.
-We will then put those opinions to good use in creating the value we will deliver in

-In the fiscal year ending March 2018, we will continue to provide opportunities for dialogue and use the insights we gain to increase our corporate value.
+We will then put opportunities for dialogue and use the insights we gain to increase our corporate value.